cronugs/dndMonsterStats/README.md

 - Feature 11 - Only relevant statistics for each monster are shown.
 There are many attributes that have a value of 0 or null or contain empty strings, because a monster might not have those attributes.
 This results in the application displaying an empty entry for abilities that monster does not possess.
 These have been removed.
 For instance, a Giant Wasp can't speak or understand language, so there is no entry for languages.
 Neither has it any special resistances, saves or abilities.
 So none are displayed.

+- Feature 12 - Maintains a list of the previous 6 searches, to allow the use to quickly move between previously searched cards.

+- Feature 13 - There is a reset button to allow the user to easily reset the page.

-- Feature 12 - A simple, intuitive interface with no distractions.
+- Feature 14 - A simple, intuitive interface with no distractions.

 ### Features Left to Implement